 Hearing Aid Evaluation

-There are many steps that are part of a hearing aid evaluation.
+There are several steps that are part of a hearing aid evaluation.
 If you suspect that you might need a hearing aid, you will first need to have a hearing evaluation.
 At the time of the hearing evaluation, a case history will be taken to determine how much your hearing problem impacts your day-to-day life as well as the lives of your family.
-A complete history will be taken, and questions will be asked about when and how the hearing loss started, if there is ringing in your ears (tinnitus) and if you experience dizziness.
 You may also have to provide some basic questions about your general health history.

 Once you make a decision, the hearing professional may take impressions of your ears if you selected custom hearing aids or behind-the-ear hearing aids that require earmolds.
 Hearing aids must usually be ordered from a manufacturer and then programmed by your hearing professional to meet your specific hearing needs.
 There is an adjustment period when wearing hearing aids, so it’s possible your provider may make additional changes to your settings to ensure you’re getting the best listening experience possible.

 Please answer the question below to the best of your ability.
 After you choose your answer, the next question will appear.
 At the end of the survey, you will be provided with a score, and you may send this score to us so we may discuss any hearing loss issues you are having.